imgproxy/imgproxy/docs/generating_the_url_basic.md

 imgproxy supports the following resizing types:

 * `fit`: resizes the image while keeping aspect ratio to fit given size;
-* `fill`: resizes the image while keeping aspect ratio to fill given size and cropping projecting parts.
+* `fill`: resizes the image while keeping aspect ratio to fill given size and cropping projecting parts;
+* `auto`: if both source and resulting dimensions have the same orientation (portrait or landscape), imgproxy will use `fill`.
+Otherwise, it will use `fit`.

 #### Width and height